AlexDz27/html-css-js-base/README.md

 Reasoning for putting js into assets: it's just more convenient project structure wise.
 And historically wise.
 Yes, it may require some business-logic (like fetches), but it is still an *asset* to the site.

+*2025-08-06 13:20*: font-size should be in html cuz if in body rems won't work.
+Added heap.css for placing under-development components into heap, and then to possibly porting them into separate css files (like btn.css)